How to Write a Clear Value Proposition That Converts

 Think of your value proposition as your business’s elevator pitch—but even faster.
 If someone can’t read your homepage and instantly understand why they should work with you, it’s time for a change.

-Bad Example: “Award-Winning Marketing Agency With Over 15 Years of Experience.”
+"Award-Winning Design Agency with 20 Years of Experience."

 Here’s the reality: Your customers don’t care about your awards or your years in business—they care about how you solve their problem.